-- In uploading your entry you give permission for Europeana, DPLA, DigitalNZ, Trove, and the competition’s judges to post your work to the competition’s website, promote via the organizations and judges’ other online channels, and adapt for other possible promotional and editorial purposes.
+- In uploading your entry you give permission for Europeana, DPLA, DigitalNZ, Trove, Japan Search and the competition’s judges to post your work to the competition’s website, promote via the organizations and judges’ other online channels, and adapt for other possible promotional and editorial purposes.

 - Lastly, we encourage you to be aware of those with impaired vision when making your GIF.
 Consider slowing down the animation and providing descriptive contextual information with your entry.